tmonks/100-days-of-code/log.md

 ### Day 16: September 9, Monday
 After much Googling about audio playback and React Hooks on Sunday, my coding session went great and according to plan today.
 I got the audio to play in a child component from a change in state in the parent, as triggered by mouse click or keypress.
 Awesome!
 Now I don't feel like all my obsessive Googling during every spare minute over the weekend was a waste!

+### Day 17: September 10, Tuesday
+Refactored my main App component on my #freeCodeCamp Drum Machine using React Hooks.
+Hit a couple snags but got it working in the end.
+In a good position to start building out the data model for all the drum pads tomorrow.
+This is my first project using Hooks, but liking them so far!